Hungry Healthy Happy

 Egg Muffins in front of a pot of coffee with bagels and mashed avocado.

-If you like eggs for breakfast, but are a bit bored with the usual omelette or poached eggs on toast, then give these Breakfast Egg Muffins a try.
 A little bacon goes a long way in there and paired with some creamy feta, crunchy onions and some juicy tomatoes, you will want to get out of bed for these.
 They are a great way to use up vegetables too.

-You just chop up any kind of vegetable, cheese or meat, stir it in to whisked eggs and pour in to a greased muffin tin.
+You just chop up any kind of vegetable, cheese or meat, stir it into whisked eggs and pour into a greased muffin tin.
 What could be more simple than that?

 Jump to: